seosgithub/flok/docs/driver_interface.md

 ```
 [Courtesy goes to NSHpister](http://nshipster.com/javascriptcore/)

 3. You must add any necessary *interrupts* when you want your native enviorment to call back to the kernel.
-These are defined in `./app/kern/iface/$IFACE.js`.
-All interrupts have the nomenclature of `int_XXXXX`.
+Even if you don't need interrupts, **You must atleast add a blank file**.
+These are defined in `./app/kern/int/$IFACE.js`.
+All interrupts have the nomenclature of `int_XXXXX`.  **I can't say this enough, if you have a file named `./app/drivers/Zune/do_nothing.js` then you **Must** have a file called `./app/kern/int/do_nothing.js`.
+If you have multiple platforms that support the `do_nothing` driver, they all have *one* `./app/kern/int/do_nothing.js` because the interrupt file is platform independent.
 4. If you are publishing this on the core flok distribution, please add necessary pages to [Supported Interfaces](./supported_interfaces.md)

 #Writing good driver interfaces